-Eat fresh, fruit salads, or as an accompaniment to meat and curry dishes.
+Eat fresh, fruit salads, or as an accompaniment to meat and

-Overripe bananas can be peeled, wrapped and frozen then mashed and used in cakes, muffins and smoothies.
+curry dishes.
+Overripe bananas can be peeled, tightly wrapped and frozen then mashed and used in cakes, muffins, pikelets and milk shakes.

 Once peeled, brush the fruit with citrus juice to prevent discolouration.